 The EQ6-R for Astrophotography

-This mount really is made for astrophotography.
+This mount is really made for astrophotography.
 An example of this is the provision of a ˜Snap port’, which is a connection for connecting to a camera’s shutter control port.
-The SynScan hand control can control a camera to take pictures automatically via this interface thus avoiding touching the camera and causing shake.
+The SynScan hand control can control a camera to take pictures automatically via this interface, thus avoiding touching the camera and causing shaking.

-Whilst I have no doubt of the validity of the experiences of many satisfied users of such products I tend to believe that you can’t beat physical cables (assuming they are of decent quality and are arranged so as not to snag) when you need something to work dependably. nobody wants to waste precious dark nights on wifi connectivity issues.
+While I have no doubt of the validity of the experiences of many satisfied users of such products, I tend to believe that you can’t beat physical cables (assuming they are of decent quality and are arranged so as not to snag) when you need something to work dependably.
+Nobody wants to waste precious dark nights on wifi connectivity issues.

-Used with USB connection to my windows laptop then, the mount carried out all its object location, centering and plate-solving tasks without issue.
-I mainly use N.I.N.A. for deepsky and Sharpcap for planetary and its wonderful array of set-up/calibration tools.
-I also found that the mount connected without issue to Cartes du Ciel for cartography target acquisition and of course PHD2 for guiding.
+Used with a USB connection to my windows laptop then, the mount carried out all its object location, centering and plate-solving tasks without issue.
+I mainly use N.I.N.A. for deep sky and Sharpcap for planetary and its wonderful array of set-up/calibration tools.
+I also found that the mount connected without issue to Cartes du Ciel for cartography target acquisition and of course, PHD2 for guiding.

 The EQ6-R for Visual Observing

-People either love or hate these hand-controllers.
-Hate, because they have not really been updated much in appearance or function since the 1990’s.
-To me however using the hand-controller is infinitely better than trying to control manually from a phone or computer’s virtual buttons.
+People either love or hate these hand controllers.
+Hate, because they have not really been updated much in appearance or function since the 1990s.
+To me, however using the hand controller is infinitely better than trying to control it manually from a phone or computer’s virtual buttons.

 Using the 1/2/3 star alignment process

-Telescope mounts are heavy and take time to polar align so if you do not have indoor storage options or an observatory dome, it should be fine to leave set up as long as properly protected from the elements.
+Telescope mounts are heavy and take time to polar align, so if you do not have indoor storage options or an observatory dome, it should be fine to leave it set up as long as properly protected from the elements.
 I recommend the Telegizmos 365 range of all-weather covers.

 Be aware that Skywatcher makes no claims of weather or even moisture-proofness for the EQ6-R mount.
 I queried the suitability of leaving the mount outdoors with them and they stated the following (spelling and grammar as per email!)